 Elizabeth joined the Spiritual Care Department on August 11, 2008, after serving as CPE Supervisor/Associate Director of the Department of Pastoral Care at UNC Chapel Hill.
 She is an ordained American Baptist minister, endorsed by the Alliance of Baptists.
-Elizabeth was certified as a CPE Supervisor in 1995 by The Association for Clinical Pastoral Education, Inc. She was an associate pastor in a Baptist church in New York, an interim chaplain in a state facility serving people with developmental disabilities, and chaplain of a Baptist long-term care facility in New York before entering supervisory education.
+Elizabeth was certified as an ACPE Certified Educator in 1995 by The Association for Clinical Pastoral Education, Inc. She was an associate pastor in a Baptist church in New York, an interim chaplain in a state facility serving people with developmental disabilities, and chaplain of a Baptist long-term care facility in New York before entering supervisory education.
 She is a graduate of Cornell University and Colgate Rochester/Crozer Divinity School in Rochester, N.Y.
 In line with her lifelong love of all things domestic, Elizabeth enjoys entertaining friends, cooking, scrapbooking and swimming with her family.

-Paula is the department's administrative associate and chaplain.
+Paula is the department's administrative.
 She has a BA in Human Services from Springfield College in Massachusetts, and a M.Div. from Bangor Theological Seminary in Maine.
 She has worked as a claims coordinator in a physician's office, case manager for Tri-County Mental Health in Lewiston, Maine, activity director in Victorian Villa Rehabilitation and Living Center in Canton, Maine, and student associate pastor at Belfast United Methodist Church in Maine.
 Paula did her CPE residency at NHRMC, specializing in Oncology.
 Paula is an ordained non-denominational minister.

-LaToya is a Georgia native relocating to Wilmington from Fayetteville, NC.
+LaToya is a Georgia native who relocated to Wilmington from Fayetteville, NC in 2016.
 LaToya honorably served in the Armed Forces for more than 23 years, achieving the rank of Captain.
 She is an Ordained Elder in the United American Free Will Baptist denomination and holds a Master of Arts in Christian Ministries and a Bachelor of Science in Multidisciplinary Studies from Liberty University.

 Jacqueline is a North Carolina native.
 She recently relocated to Wilmington from Raleigh to join the team of Chaplains at NHRMC.
 Jacqueline is an ordained Baptist minister.
 She has her A.A.S. from Wake Technical Community College in Raleigh, NC; her B.S. from the University of North Carolina in Greensboro, NC; an M.Div. from Shaw University Divinity School in Raleigh, NC;.and a D.Min. from Liberty Baptist Theological Seminary in Lynchburg, VA.
 She completed a unit of CPE at WakeMed Health and Hospitals in Raleigh, NC.